mageirakos/3d-piano/README.md

 ## About
 This is currently outdated code and needs debugging.
-I believe it python 2.7 and older version of vpython.
+I believe its python 2.7 and an older version of vpython.

 Open source 3d working piano model using the libraries VPython and pygame.
 ![piano sample](https://github.com/mageirakos/3d-piano/blob/master/piano_model.png?raw=true)